pdf-icon

 retry_interval: 300

-To add multiple devices, you need to update both the ESPNOW configuration and switch entries.
+To add multiple devices, you need to update both the ESPNOW configuration and the switch entries.
 For example:

 espnow: